culquichicon/culquichicon/README.md

   Carlos is a PhD student in Epidemiology at the University of Washington's School of Public Health, and research assistant at the Fred Hutchinson Center.

-## Statistical and programming languages
+### Statistical softwares, programming languages, and other tools

 ![](https://img.shields.io/badge/Stata-Statistics-informational?style=flat&logoColor=white&color=red)
 ![](https://img.shields.io/badge/code-Programming-informational?style=flat&logo=RStudio&logoColor=white&color=informational)